 wf to avoid a clash with

-$ wf --help Wavefront CLI Usage: wf command [options] wf --version wf --help Commands: alert view and manage alerts dashboard view and manage dashboards event open, close, view, and manage events integration view and manage cloud integrations link view and manage external links message read and mark user messages metric view metrics proxy view and manage Wavefront proxies query query the Wavefront API savedsearch view and manage saved searches source view and manage source tags and descriptions user view and manage Wavefront users webhook view and manage webhooks window view and manage maintenance windows write send data to a Wavefront proxy Use 'wf <command> --help' for further information.
+$ wf --help Wavefront CLI Usage: wf command [options] wf --version wf --help Commands: alert view and manage alerts cloudintegration view and manage cloud integrations dashboard view and manage dashboards derivedmetric view and manage derived metrics event open, close, view, and manage events integration view and manage Wavefront integrations link view and manage external links message read and mark user messages metric view metrics notificant view and manage Wavefront notification targets proxy view and manage Wavefront proxies query query the Wavefront API report send data directly to Wavefront savedsearch view and manage saved searches source view and manage source tags and descriptions user view and manage Wavefront users webhook view and manage webhooks window view and manage maintenance windows write send data to a Wavefront proxy Use 'wf <command> --help' for further information.